Colombia’s first NBA player, Jaime Echenique, brings some joy to bleak covid month

 Bradley Beal and Kentavious Caldwell-Pope weren’t aware that Echenique had made history during the game Thursday.
 When they were told, both broke out in a chorus of “wow’s” and “that’s my guy’s.”

-“This kid is always great energy, always with a smile on his face when I see him,” Caldwell-Pope said. “… Always dapping me up, always giving me a hug, I even got a hug today when I saw him.
+“This kid is always great energy, always with a smile on his face when I see him,” Caldwell-Pope said. “… Always dapping me up, always giving me a hug; I even got a hug today when I saw him.
 That’s a great dude, man.”

 Said Beal: “That’s amazing.
 I say that for all guys who have an opportunity to achieve their dreams, and this year is the year for a lot of guys.
-We understand how hard it is to get here, it’s hard.
-I think a lot of people have it misconstrued, they think we have it easy, C getting to the league is easy.
+We understand how hard it is to get here; it’s hard.
+I think a lot of people have it misconstrued; they think we have it easy.
 It is not, man.
 Then you have so many guys in the [G League] who are deserving of being up here, who deserve spots.
 And a lot of them just don’t have the opportunity.”

 Echenique is part of a record-setting wave of players making their NBA debuts in December as teams frantically sign short-term contracts to fill in rosters that have been affected by covid-related absences.
 Veteran big man Greg Monroe, a Georgetown graduate, earlier this week became the 541st player used in the NBA this season, a new league record.
 More than 500 players took the floor in December alone, according to the Associated Press.